AlexQ6/Mern-project-part-B/README.md

 #### App

 - MongoDB
 - ExpressJS
 - React
 - NodeJS

+#### APis and libraries

+- Passport JS
+  - Authentication library for the server side
+- Mongoose
+  - Provides schema-based modelling to MongoDB.
+Allows for easy interaction with rest of the app.
+- Mocha and chai
+  - Mocha is the testing framework used and chai is the assertion library used
-- Stripe API
+- Stripe and PayPal API
-- Paypal API
+  - Third party payment processing API
 - SendGrid
+  - Allows the app to send emails

 #### Deployment